Dracula (1931 English-language film): Production

-Tod Browning remembered actress Helen Chandler from the 1928 Broadway play The Silent House and based on that maiden performance chose her for Mina, the heroine, who becomes mistress to Bela Lugosi's Count Dracula.
-Her salary was $750 per week, making her the highest paid member of the cast.
-At the time of the filming she already battled severe alcoholism.
+Tod Browning remembered actress Helen Chandler from the 1928 Broadway play The Silent House and, based on that maiden performance, chose her for Mina, the heroine, who becomes enslaved by Count Dracula.
+Her salary was $750 per week, making her the highest-paid member of the cast.
+At the time of the filming, she already battled severe alcoholism.
 She was known to laugh at Lugosi's mirror ritual at the shooting at times.
 Like some of her co-stars, despite this role becoming her most famous one, she did not care much about it: "It would be an awful fate, for instance, to go around being a pale little girl in a trance with her arms outstretched as in Dracula, all the rest of my screen career!"

-The peasants at the beginning are praying in Hungarian, and the signs in the village are also in Hungarian.
+At the beginning, the peasants are praying in Hungarian, and the signs in the village are also in Hungarian.
 That is because many Hungarians live near Borgo Pass in Transylvania, since Transylvania used to be part of the Kingdom of Hungary in the Austro-Hungarian Empire.
 By the time the film was made, Transylvania had been part of the Kingdom of Romania since the end of World War I in 1918.

 The scenes of crew members on the ship struggling in the violent storm were lifted from a Universal silent film, The Storm Breaker.
 Photographed at silent film projection speed, this accounts for the jerky, sped-up appearance of the footage when projected at 24 frames per second sound film speed and cobbled together with new footage of Dracula and Renfield.
 Jack Foley himself was the Foley artist who produced the sound effects.
 The picture was completed for a total cost of $341,191.20, which was under the original estimate of $355,050.

 Before the film was even released, Lugosi worried that it would cause him to be type cast.
 He reportedly rejected an offer to reprise his role as Dracula in another stage tour of the play, stating: "No!
 Not at any price.
 When I'm through with this picture I hope to never hear of Dracula again.
 I cannot stand it...I do not intend that it shall possess me".